 Everett Community College enjoys several partnerships with overseas schools and colleges, and has agreements that enable students from those institutions to complete an associate degree at EvCC.
-Any student age 18 or older who has successfully completed their secondary school program in another country, and wishes to enroll at EvCC while on a student visa, is encouraged to apply for admission.
+Any student age 18 or older who has successfully completed his or her secondary school program in another country, and wishes to enroll at EvCC, is encouraged to apply for admission.
 EvCC offers an Intensive English Language program for international students, as well as specialized advising services, orientation, homestay referrals, international student club, and university transfer assistance.
 See "International Student Admission" in the Enrollment Services section for more information.